+It cannot be said that such a positive trend seen in Pillar II charges is observed in Pillar III.
+Complex fee structure and high fees preserve in Latvian Pillar III.
 Voluntary private pension funds have a typically lower level of transparency when it comes to fee policy.
 In most cases, only current fees and charges are disclosed.
 Historical data is almost impossible to track via publicly accessible sources.
-However, the portal Manapensija (http://www.manapensija.lv/en/) has significantly enhanced the information on actual charges and fees applied by Pillar III pension funds and their administrators in 2016.

-Charges of voluntary private pension funds for the years 2015 and 2016 are presented in the table below.
+Charges of voluntary private pension funds for the last 4 years are presented in the table below.
 Administration cost, Fund Manager's Commission, and Custodian bank's commission are based on the assets under management.
-Funds managed by Nordea and Swedbank uses mixed Administration costs, which are a combination of entry fees (fees on contributions paid) and ongoing charges (AuM based).
-CBL funds uses also a performance fee if the fund returns outperform the benchmark (12-month RIGIBID).
+Funds managed by Nordea and Swedbank use mixed Administration costs, which are a combination of entry fees (fees on contributions paid) and ongoing charges (AuM based).
+CBL funds alos use a performance fee if the fund returns outperform the benchmark (12-month RIGIBID).
 Aggressive fee policy is applied for INVL funds (Sabalansētais 47+, Activais 16+ and Konservatīvais 58+), where the participant only pays fees on first year contributions.
 Otherwise, no additional charges are applied.